martinrotter/qt-minimalistic-builds/README.md

 **This project now uses manually compiled OpenSSL from latest official sources.**

-**You can donate to me [here](https://martinrotter.github.io/donate/).
-You use this stuff on your own risk.**

 ## How this differs from official Qt Windows binaries?
 Well, there are some differences:

+* **all new builds are compiled including slimmed version of QtWebEngine !!!,**
-* these binaries are compiled with ~~MinGW-w64 or~~ **MSVC2017** toolchain with latest updates and are **x64**,
+* these binaries are compiled with ~~MinGW-w64 or~~ **MSVC2019** toolchain with latest updates and are **x64**,
 * **some features and modules are disabled**, which makes dependency tree smaller (details are specified in description of each release),
 * distribution is relocatable (via `qtbinpatcher.exe`),
 * debug/release builds are available,
-* static/dynamic builds are available,
 * allmost all 3rd-party libs used by Qt are compiled directly into libraries,
-* link-time optimizations (`/LTCG`) are enabled in MSVC2017 static builds.
+* link-time optimizations (`/LTCG`) are enabled in MSVC2019 static builds.

 ## How to use
-1. Install Visual Studio 2017 or just Build Tools.
+1. Install Visual Studio 2019 or just Build Tools.
 1. Download [prebuilt Qt binaries](https://github.com/martinrotter/qt5-minimalistic-builds/releases) and unpack them to folder of your choice, for example `C:\Qt\XX`.
 1. Use command line to navigate to folder `C:\Qt\XX\bin` and run `qtbinpatcher.exe` and wait for it to finish its job.
-At this point, installation is complete and Qt library is ready for usage.
+At this point, installation is complete and Qt library is ready for use.